mtsknn/bus-routes/README.md

 ### A small and stable API

 No need to learn hooks or some other hot stuff every once in a while. :innocent:

+## Anti-features

+- Not optimized for performance ~~because the app already feels fast enough (i.e. works on my machine&trade;)~~. &ndash; I used to display the routes incrementally in chunks of ten, but then I noticed that the feature was very buggy, so I removed it.
+Now the app is not that fast anymore. :joy: Anyway: generating the routes is fast, but updating the UI is not
+- Not optimized for production because I didn't want to mess with Webpack configurations once again (actually, I would probably have chosen Parcel)
+- Not optimized for narrow screens because I was lazy.
+Also, the CSS is somewhat messy (again because I was lazy).
+Another also: Firefox doesn't seem to respect the `width` value of `option`s, so the layout is a bit broken, but I noticed this too late
+- Not made accessible, e.g. for screen reader users (sorry!).
+I do care about accessibility, but I was&mdash;well, you know
+- The map layout is designed by hand since the map is just a bonus, so adding or removing stops or roads would most probably break the layout.
+Maybe generating a nice layout automatically could be a topic for another coding challenge?
+  :wink:

 ## What I learned